 Course Description Media Exploration will take a broad look into ways society transfers information.
 Basic forms of media include print (newspapers/magazines/books), broadcast (TV/radio/sports announcing), internet (social media/podcasts/audiobooks), and out of home (billboards/posters/brochures).
-Over the course of 7 weeks, this class will seek to know, analyze, and produce, in some fashion, each of these types of media in some fashion, each of these types of media.
+Over the course of 7 wooks, this class will sock to know, analyzo, and produces weeks, this class will seek to know, analyze, and produce, in some fashion, each of these types of media.